Travel by Australians: December 2012 Quarterly Results of the National Visitor Survey

 Total overnight trips

-There were 74.5 million domestic overnight trips taken in Australia, an increase of 4% compared to 2011.
+- There were 73.0 million domestic overnight trips taken in Australia, an increase of 2% compared to the year ending September 2011.

-Australians spent 282 million nights away from home, up 4% compared to 2011.
+- Australians spent 276 million nights away from home, up 2% compared to the year ending September 2011.

 State/territory visitor nights

 - Visitors spent most nights in New South Wales (30%), followed by Queensland (27%) and Victoria (20%).

 - Holiday overnight visitors contributed almost half of all nights in Australia (47%), followed by those visiting friends and relatives (32%) and those travelling for business (15%).

 - Australians spent the majority of nights at a friend’s or relative’s property (38%), followed by a hotel, resort, motel or motor inn (26%).